doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 ### Maintenance
 - Install Onyx https://www.titanium-software.fr/en/onyx.html
-  - Download and install the version for your macOS verson (all the way back to OSX Jaguar!)
+  - Download and install the version for your macOS version (all the way back to OSX Jaguar!)
     - Click Download
     - Open the OnyX.dmg file
   - Drag OnyX to the Applications folder link